nikitavoloboev/data/focusing/rules.md

 ## Work
 - [Do one thing at a time](../research/solving-problems.md).
 Resist temptations.
 Remove friction.
-- Center work around [Focus Trello Board](focusing.md).
-Make calendar events based on it.
-- Do deep work.
+- Deep focus.
 Minimize distractions.
 Say __no__ to things.
 Set constraints.
+- Center work around [Focus Trello Board](focusing.md).
+Make calendar events based on it.
 - Prioritize.
 Do important things first.
 Be clear on what I want to achieve.
 Think long term.
 - Think about the problem I want to solve.
 Don't give up.
 Don't rush things.
 - Always breathe fresh air.
 Don't stay indoors for long.
 Open windows and go outside on breaks.